ColtonVitkoczy/ColtonVitkoczy.github.io/_pages/about.md

 I am also a Graduate Research Assistant with Portland State University's Population Research Center, where I contributed to the [Oregon Population Forecast Program's](https://www.pdx.edu/population-research/population-forecasts) published 2026 county forecast reports.

-My academic background combines statistical theory with mathematical analysis and optimization.
-I am interested in applying this background to artificial intelligence and machine learning, particularly to understand how models learn to reconstruct images and recover information from sparse or incomplete matrices.
-I am also interested in developing computationally efficient learning algorithms and studying the statistical properties of dimension-reduction methods.
+I am interested in artificial intelligence and machine learning, particularly in how models learn to reconstruct images and recover information from sparse or incomplete matrices.
+Along with developing computationally efficient learning algorithms and studying the statistical properties of dimension-reduction methods.

 This website is where I showcase my work in artificial intelligence, statistics, and optimization, along with the research and technical projects I am developing.